OK- Here is the scoop

 I decided to see if other folks had similar experience and found the Consumer Affairs site and over 800 people giving Pottery Barn one star!

 Bottom line I should not have to care that Pottery Barn has 2 vendors making the PB Comfort couch…..
 Pottery Barn needs to place the cushion order with the vendor that can make them for $0.
 I do not understand why this is so difficult.

 It has now been 6 months and I still do not have the couch that I was sold.
 Pottery Barn needs to make this right

-Review about: Pottery Barn Sofa.
+Product or Service Mentioned: Pottery Barn Sofa.

 Reason of review: Not as described.